3 Things Churches Overlook When Offering Translation

 This exercise helps you envision the kind of fully translated experience that gives people a royal welcome suitable to the Kingdom of God.
 Translation goes from being an inconvenient practical problem to a transformative experience that echoes the Divine.

 #2: The Value of their Volunteers

 The second thing churches may overlook is the value of their volunteers.
-Translation and interpretation (I use the terms interchangeably in this article) are very difficult tasks that are vital to keeping multilingual communities together.
-Although bilingual church members tirelessly do their best to accommodate people who need translation week after week, they often go unrecognized and unsupported, unlike guest speakers or other high-profile ministries.
+Translation and interpretation (I use the terms interchangeably in this article) are difficult tasks that are vital to keeping multilingual communities together.
+Although bilingual church members tirelessly do their best to accommodate people who need translation week after week, they often go unrecognized and unsupported.

-In the business and government sectors, translation and interpretation are highly regarded professions with interpreters commanding rates that can exceed $100 USD/hour because of the demanding nature of the work and their professional standards and regulations (e.g. this and this).
+In the business and government sectors, translation and interpretation are highly regarded professions.
+Interpreters have rates that can exceed $100 USD/hour because of the demanding nature of the work and their professional standards and regulations (e.g. Canada’s professional standards and regulations).